-\Students should follow closely advisors' recommendations for appropriate selections in Area D.
+Students should follow closely their advisors' recommendations for appropriate selections in Core Curriculum Area D.

-Degree: Major: Bachelor of Applied Science (B.A.S.)
-Natural Resource Management Track: Wildlife
+Bachelor of Applied Science (B.A.S.)
+Degree:

+Major: Natural Resource Management

+Track: Wildlife

 The Wildlife track of Natural Resource Management is designed to educate students in the conservation and management of wildlife resources in the Southeast.
 Lab activities and field trips focus on experiential learning.
-A minimum grade of C is required in all classes having an FRSC prefix.
+A minimum grade of C is required in all Forest Resources (FRSC prefix) courses.

-Core Curriculum: Areas A-E (See ABAC Core Curriculum, using Area D option for Non-Science Majors) \ - 42 hours
+Core Curriculum: Areas A-E (See ABAC Core Curriculum, using Area D option for Non-Science Majors) 42 hours -- ----------